JFK, 2 other airports screen passengers from China for new illness

-NEW YORK (WABC) -- JFK Airport will be among 3 airports where passengers from central China are screened for a new virus that has sickened dozens and killed two, prompting worries about a new international outbreak.
+NEW YORK (WABC) -- JFK Airport is among 3 airports where passengers from central China are now screened for a new virus that has sickened dozens and killed two, prompting worries about a new international outbreak.

 Centers for Disease Control and Prevention officials say they will begin taking temperatures and asking about symptoms of passengers who traveled from the outbreak city of Wuhan.